SheyaDey/SQL_Banking_Assignment/README.md

 # SQL_Banking_Assignment
 Description
 This repository contains SQL scripts for managing and analyzing a banking dataset.
 The dataset models a simple banking system with tables for products, employees, customers, accounts, transactions, and customer-account relationships.
-The assignment demonstrates creating tables, inserting data, and performing data analysis with SQL.
+The assignment demonstrates  performing data analysis with SQL.

 Dataset Overview
 The dataset is composed of the following tables: